-2012 2011 Current obligations for program rights ₽184,585,619 ₽39,843,815 Noncurrent obligations for program rights 63,955,130 ₽248,540,749 ₽39,843,815
+2012 2011 Current obligations for program rights ₽184,585,619 ₱39,843,815 Noncurrent obligations for program rights 63,955,130 1 toned to the state of the sta ₽248,540,749 ₽39,843,815

 Obligations for program and other rights represent liabilities to foreign and local film suppliers for program and other rights purchased by the Group.
 The current portion of the obligations for program rights is noninterest-bearing and is generally payable in equal monthly or quarterly installments.
 The amounts presented in the consolidated statements of financial position as at